 The headline is simple: “CDC Recommends Behavior Therapy as First Line of Treatment for Young Children with ADHD.”
 That’s great to know, except for one thing: what does it really mean?

-To be honest, I didn’t know what Behavior Therapy was until I started working as a parent advisor for the American Academy of Pediatrics.
+To be honest, I didn’t know what Behavior Therapy was until I started working as a parent adviser for the American Academy of Pediatrics.
 I wasn’t the only one confused.
 Surprisingly, a LOT of doctors and therapists don’t know what the term means, either.
 No kidding.

 So, this article is specifically to help you understand what the American Academy of Pediatrics and the CDC* REALLY recommend as the first line of treatment for young children with ADHD: Behavior Therapy.

 According to the CDC, “Behavior therapy is a treatment option.”
 It helps to think of “behavior therapy” as an umbrella term that is used to refer to two different kinds of treatment for improving challenging or disruptive behaviors in children.
 Specifically, Behavior Therapy refers to:

 - behavior therapy with children

 - a combination of the two

 Here’s where it gets confusing.
 There is a common misconception that “Behavior Therapy” is a therapist working directly with a child.
 While it’s true that that is one kind of behavior therapy, it is actually NOT the most effective for young children.
 Instead, “Parent training in behavior therapy has the most evidence of being effective” for young children.

 Let me say this in plain English: Behavior Therapy does not mean that your child (of any age) needs therapy.
 It means that you, the parent, should receive training in Behavior Management strategies to learn HOW to help your child manage his or her challenging behaviors.
 It also means that your child might benefit from therapy as she or he gets older, but it’s not recommended as the first place to start.